 This site contains the necessary tools and information to assist investigators during the IBC protocol submission and review process.
-You can find them on the left navigation menu including Obtaining IBC Approval which provides step by step instructions on preparing your submission, Policies & Procedures which contains helpful resources on conducting research with Recombinant DNA, and IBC FAQs which contains answers to commonly asked questions.
+You can find them on the left navigation menu including Obtaining IBC Approval which provides step by step instructions on preparing your submission, Policies & Procedures which contains helpful resources on conducting research with Recombinant DNA or Synthetic Nucleic Acid, and IBC FAQs which contains answers to commonly asked questions.

 New IBC Online Training Requirements (Effective June 1, 2013)